Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 The protocol works because of three specific moves most founders skip.

-Most founders think VIP tiers need 10+ upgrades.
-Wrong.
-You need 3-4 meaningful upgrades, not 10 marginal ones.
+Most founders think VIP tiers need 10+ upgrades, but you only need 3–4 meaningful upgrades, not 10 marginal ones.

 10 marginal upgrades: